 Working with utility partners, we will understand the electrical requirements for new recharging facilities.
-Dedicated parking bays for EVs will be included in plans to improve our multi-storey car parks, and the parking concerning our Town Councils at Horwich and Westhoughton.
+Dedicated parking bays for electric vehicles will be included in plans to improve our multi-storey car parks, and the parking strategies concerning our Town Councils at Horwich and Westhoughton.

-ELECTRIC VEHICLES: PRIORITY EV2, MAKE CHARGING POINTS ACCESSIBLE TO AREAS OF BOLTON WITH HIGHER PROPORTIONS OF DWELLINGS WITH NO OFF-STREET PARKING
+ELECTRIC VEHICLES: PRIORITY 2, MAKE CHARGING POINTS ACCESSIBLE TO AREAS OF BOLTON WITH HIGHER PROPORTIONS OF DWELLINGS WITH NO OFF-STREET PARKING

 Across Bolton there are households with no direct off-street parking such as terraces and flats.
-Illustrated in the map are areas with higher proportions of terraced dwellings, which typically do not have off-street parking and is a challenge for EV owners to recharge without obstructing the footway.
+Illustrated in the map are areas with higher proportions of terraced dwellings, which typically do not have off-street parking and is a challenge for electric vehicle owners to recharge without obstructing the footway.

-Prioritising areas with higher proportions of dwellings with onstreet only parking, we will identify locations on the highway where recharging units can be provided, and a preference will be for charging hubs.
+Prioritising areas with higher proportions of dwellings with on-street only parking, we will identify locations on the highway where recharging units can be provided, and a preference will be for charging hubs.
 This is important to ensure equality of access to recharging and reduce overreliance on facilities at retail destinations by such households.
-We will take forward this priority with TfGM and utility partners to adopt best-practice used elsewhere with similar challenges.
+We will take forward this priority with TfGM and utility partners to adopt bestpractice used elsewhere with similar challenges.

-ELECTRIC VEHICLES: PRIORITY EV3, PROVIDE DEDICATED ELECTRIC VEHICLE CHARGING INFRASTRUCTURE FOR TAXIS AND PRIVATE HIRE VEHICLES
+ELECTRIC VEHICLES: PRIORITY 3, PROVIDE DEDICATED ELECTRIC VEHICLE CHARGING INFRASTRUCTURE FOR TAXIS AND PRIVATE HIRE VEHICLES.

-Taxis and Private Hire Vehicles (PHV) are essential for many people in Bolton and are relevant to our inclusive transport and growth objectives because some vulnerable groups with protected characteristics with significant mobility impairment rely on them to remain connected to essential services.
-Our priorities related to taxis and PHVs will adhere with DfT guidance; the 'Taxi and private hire vehicle licensing best practice guidance for licensing authorities in England.'
+Taxis and Private Hire Vehicles (PHV) are essential for many people in Bolton and are relevant to our inclusive transport and growth objectives because some vulnerable group with significant mobility impairment can rely on them to remain connected to essential services.